 We became an independent publicly-traded company in January 2017 following our separation from Varian and subsequent distribution of shares of our common stock to Varian shareholders.
-We are listed on The NASDAQ Global Select Market under the ticker "VREX" with 37.4 million shares of common stock having been distributed to Varian shareholders.

-Prior to the separation, we operated as part of Varian and not as a stand-alone company.
-Accordingly, certain shared costs have been allocated to us and are reflected as expenses in the accompanying financial statements for fiscal year 2016 and for part of fiscal year 2017.
+Prior to the spin-off, we operated as a division of Varian.
+Accordingly, for part of fiscal year 2017, certain shared costs have been allocated to us and are reflected as expenses in the accompanying financial statements.
 Management considers the allocation methodologies used to be reasonable and appropriate reflections of the related expenses attributable to us for purposes of the carve-out financial statements; however, the expenses reflected in these financial statements may not be indicative of the actual expenses that would have been incurred during the periods presented if we had operated as a separate stand-alone entity.
 The allocation methods include revenue, headcount, actual usage of services, and others.
 In addition, the expenses reflected in the financial statements may not be indicative of expenses that will be incurred by us in the future.